damoeb/feedless/docs/Social-RSS.md

 ## Social Use Cases
+Social Use Cases make a network social because they allow interaction.
+This shatters the producer/consumer classification of RSS.

 ### Subscribe/Unsubscribe
 Subscribing is the crucial entrypoint, the initiating action to establish a connection in a social network.
 This is - as it seems to me - quite hard in the RSS universe for unexperienced consumers.
 Social Media platforms got that right for both sides.